-This checklist is organized into seven categories, each with associated cases for illustration.
+This checklist is organized into seven categories, each with associated examples for illustration.
 Categories are meant to be comprehensive, applying to the breadth of possible empirical evaluations.
-Cases highlight specific, important areas in which best practice was frequently not followed.
+Examples in each category highlight specific, important areas in which best practice was frequently not followed.
 These are meant to be useful and illustrative, but they are neither comprehensive nor applicable to every evaluation.

 The goal of the checklist is to help authors produce stronger scholarship, and to help reviewers evaluate such scholarship more consistently.
 Importantly, the checklist is is meant to support informed judgment, not supplant it.
 The committee’s hope is that this checklist can put all members of the community literally on the same page.

 The current checklist (as of March 23, 2018) should be viewed as beta quality.
 It and the FAQ below have incorporated feedback we have received since the initial checklist was released in January; thanks to those who commented!
 We continue to solicit feedback and suggestions for improvement.
 We are particularly interested in

 Our goal is to help ensure that current, accepted best practices are followed.
 Per the Checklist Manifesto, checklists help to do exactly this.
 Our interest is the good practices for carrying out empirical evaluations as part of PL research.
 While some practices are clearly wrong, many require careful consideration: Not every example under every category in the checklist applies to every evaluation – expert judgment is required.
 The checklist is meant to assist expert judgment, not substitute for it.
 ‘Failure isn’t due to ignorance.
 According to best-selling author Atul Gawande, it’s because we haven’t properly applied what we already know.’
 We’ve kept the list to a single page to make it easier to use and refer back to.